Digital Repository of Ireland

 I am a member of the Oral History Network of Ireland, the American Conference of Irish Studies and the Irish Modern Urban History Group.
 I am the Irish Public History Explorer for the International Federation for Public History – La Fédération internationale pour l'histoire publique, responsible for curating information on a monthly basis about public history news, events, conferences and publications taking place in Ireland.

 I have acted as an advisor to and designer of public history projects and as a mentor to early-career researchers working in these fields.
 I am also knowledgeable about data protection and EU GDPR standards that will apply to institutional holders of user data from May 2018.

 |Areas of expertise||

-Irish studies; social history; history of philanthropy; economic history; religious history; 19th century history; 20th century history; 21st century history; art history; architectural history; arts patronage; medieval history; church furnishings; stained glass; metadata; digital preservation; digital humanities; social media; radio;history matters; technology; teaching resources; e-learning; cultural heritage; cultural tourism; Ireland; Britain; United States;Australia; New Zealand;
+Irish studies; social history; public history; oral history; history of philanthropy; economic history; religious history; 19th century history; 20th century history; 21st century history; art history; architectural history; arts patronage; medieval history; church furnishings; stained glass; metadata; digital preservation; digital humanities; social media; radio;history matters; technology; teaching resources; e-learning; cultural heritage; cultural tourism; Ireland; Britain; United States;Australia; New Zealand;

 Ph.D., School of Histories and Humanities,